What are proteins in their simplest form?

 How we are able to get immediate energy.

-Are we using protein during high intensity exercises?
+Are we using protein when we exercise?

 Yes, although minimal we use protein during exercises.